opendocsg/slw-judgments-backfill/2009_SGHC_55/report.md

  A man is not to sell his own goods under the pretenc e that they are the goods of another man; he c annot be permitted to prac tise suc h a dec eption, not to use the means whic h c ontribute to that end.
 He c annot therefore be allowed to use names, marks, letters or other indic ia, by whic h he may induc e purc hasers to believe, that the goods whic h he is selling are the manufac ture of another person.

-33     What must be proven in a passing off ac tion has been reiterated on numerous oc c asions by the c ourts: see, for instanc e, _Caterpillar Inc v Ong Eng Peng (formerly trading as Catplus International)_ [2006] 2 SLR 669.
+33     What must be proven in a passing off ac tion has been reiterated on numerous oc c asions by the c ourts: see, for instanc e, _Caterpillar Inc v Ong Eng Peng (formerly trading as Catplus International)_ <span class="citation">[2006] 2 SLR 669</span>.
 To suc c eed in an ac tion for passing off, it must be established that:

  (i) there is goodwill in the marks belonging to the plaintiff;